Lafon County, Eastern Equatoria State

 The county is categorized as being in the eastern plains sorghum and cattle livelihoods zone (FEWSNET 2018).
 Residents of Lafon County practice agriculture, animal husbandry (cattle, goat and sheep), fishing and hunting as their primary livelihoods.
 In 2018 it was estimated that 85% of households engage in agriculture (FAO/WFP 2018).
 The same estimate was reported in data from 2021 (FAO/WFP 2022).
 In 2021, gross cereal yields were estimated to be 1.0 tonne per hectare, decreasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
 Common crops in the county include sorghum, okra, sesame, cowpeas and tobacco.
 However, farming and fishing livelihoods are usually engaged with at or below subsistence levels.
 As a result, many households also rely on markets to meet their food needs.

 There has been little change in IPC classification since 2016 as Lafon County continues to be categorized at Crisis (IPC Phase 3) levels of food insecurity as of November 2022, and is predicted to remain at Crisis levels through mid-2023.
 While in previous years Lafon County’s crop yields have been affected by droughts in the area, in 2019 its livelihoods were impacted by unusually heavy rainfalls that led to flooding.
 Flooding continued to affect Lafon throughout 2020 and 2021 to a moderate extent.
-Ongoing communal clashes for several years in the area have also inhibited farmers from cultivating, which has impacted local food supplies, and making the population more reliant on markets and food distributions.
+However, for the last four years, Lafon has been facing recurrent drought, with this year 2023 becoming the worst.
+Consequently, the area has hit by severe hunger and large numbers of people have been migrating to Torit, Juba and to IDP and refugee camps in search of food since June 2023 (Eye Radio 2023b; Radio Tamazuj 2023d).
+Ongoing clashes for several years in the area have also inhibited farmers from cultivating, which has impacted local food supplies, and making the population more reliant on markets and food distributions.
 However, the insecurity and financial crisis worsened by the civil war have made supplies in the markets sporadic.

 INFRASTRUCTURE & SERVICES

-The governance of Lafon was highly contested around the time of independence in 2011.
-The County Headquarters was previously based at Imehejek but disputes between the Pari and Lopit led to the creation of two administrative areas called ‘Lafon Corridor’ – run by a County Commissioner – and ‘Imehejek Corridor’ – administered by an Executive Director reporting directly to the State Governor.
+The governance of Lafon has been highly contested since 2005.
+The county name was the source of disputes between the Pari and Lopit, with the former favouring the name Lafon and the latter the name ’Lopa’.
+This led to the creation of two administrative areas called ‘Lafon Corridor’ – run by a County Commissioner – and ‘Imehejek Corridor’ – administered by an Executive Director reporting directly to the State Governor.
 This dispute is discussed in more detail under conflict dynamics below.
-On 20 July 2023, the Governor decreed that a new ‘Imehejek Administrative Area’ was to be established in the eastern (Lopit) area of Lafon County, which would report directly to the Governor’s office (Radio Tamazuj 2023).
+On 20 July 2023, the Governor decreed that a new ‘Imehejek Administrative Area’ was to be established in the eastern (Lopit) area of Lafon County, which would report directly to the Governor’s office (Radio Tamazuj 2023c).
 This followed suggestions to rename the county as ‘Lopa’ and subsequent lobbying by elements of the Lopit community for a new county in early 2023.
 The legality and implications of the move for the 2018 peace agreement remain to be determined.

 Lafon County was reported to have twenty-eight (28) health facilities including twenty-seven (27) functional health facilities, among them twenty-four (24) PHCUs, two (2) PHCCs and one (1) hospital in 2022.
 This means that there were an estimated 2.20 PHCUs per 15,000 people and 0.64 PHCCs per 50,000 people according to the WHO.
 Imehejek County Hospital was reported to have moderate functionality.